ValuEngine Downgrades Patriot Transportation (NASDAQ:PATI) to Hold

-ValuEngine lowered shares of Patriot Transportation (NASDAQ:PATI) from a buy rating to a hold rating in a report published on Thursday morning, ValuEngine reports.
+ValuEngine downgraded shares of Patriot Transportation (NASDAQ:PATI) from a buy rating to a hold rating in a report issued on Thursday morning, ValuEngine reports.

 Patriot Transportation (NASDAQ:PATI) last posted its earnings results on Wednesday, January 29th.
-The transportation company reported ($0.14) earnings per share (EPS) for the quarter.
+The transportation company reported ($0.14) EPS for the quarter.
 Patriot Transportation had a net margin of 0.39% and a return on equity of 0.80%.
-The firm had revenue of $24.81 million during the quarter.
+The firm had revenue of $24.81 million for the quarter.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in PATI.
-Raymond James & Associates grew its holdings in Patriot Transportation by 37.5% during the 4th quarter.
-Raymond James & Associates now owns 15,853 shares of the transportation company’s stock worth $309,000 after acquiring an additional 4,325 shares during the period.
-Estabrook Capital Management grew its holdings in shares of Patriot Transportation by 9.9% in the 4th quarter.
-Estabrook Capital Management now owns 103,622 shares of the transportation company’s stock valued at $2,019,000 after buying an additional 9,337 shares during the period.
-Finally, Bank of America Corp DE grew its holdings in shares of Patriot Transportation by 134.4% in the 4th quarter.
-Bank of America Corp DE now owns 1,629 shares of the transportation company’s stock valued at $31,000 after buying an additional 934 shares during the period.
-47.13% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently modified their holdings of the business.
+Estabrook Capital Management increased its stake in Patriot Transportation by 9.9% during the 4th quarter.
+Estabrook Capital Management now owns 103,622 shares of the transportation company’s stock valued at $2,019,000 after purchasing an additional 9,337 shares in the last quarter.
+Raymond James & Associates increased its stake in Patriot Transportation by 37.5% during the 4th quarter.
+Raymond James & Associates now owns 15,853 shares of the transportation company’s stock valued at $309,000 after purchasing an additional 4,325 shares in the last quarter.
+Finally, Bank of America Corp DE increased its stake in Patriot Transportation by 134.4% during the 4th quarter.
+Bank of America Corp DE now owns 1,629 shares of the transportation company’s stock valued at $31,000 after purchasing an additional 934 shares in the last quarter.
+Institutional investors and hedge funds own 47.13% of the company’s stock.

 About Patriot Transportation